JamesVeug/InscyptionZergMod/README.md

 - Added Roach - 2,2 with Regenerate
 - Added Overlord - 0,4 with Flying and Mighty Leap
 - Added Kerrigan - 3,3 With Regestate
-- Added Mutalisk - 3,1 with Flying and Split Strike
+- Added Mutalisk - 3,1 with Flying and Bifurcated Strike
 - Added Queen - 1,3 With Spawn Larva
 - Added Hydralisk - 3,2